Master of Science in Information Systems Engineering and Management

 - Light Technology Institute

-* Crash Course: We offer a free Crash Course "Probability and Statistic” (taking place from November 13 to November 14, 2020) and highly recommend to participate in the course to update your technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.
+We highly recommend all applicants to participate in the courses to update the technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.